ishtartec/CDF-Workshop/README.md

     ![Image](https://github.com/tspannhw/CDF-Workshop/raw/master/publishkafka.png)

-  - Step 3: Configure the topic and broker for the PublishKafka_*_0 processor, where topic is meetup_rsvp_raw and broker is localhost:6667.
+  - Step 3: Configure the topic and broker for the PublishKafka_*_0 processor, where topic is meetup_rsvp_raw and broker is localhost:9092.

 3. Start the NiFi flow
-4. In a terminal window to your EC2 node and navigate to the Kafka directory and connect a consumer to the ````meetup_rsvp_raw```` topic:
+4. In a terminal window to your GCP node and navigate to the Kafka directory and connect a consumer to the ````meetup_rsvp_raw```` topic:

     ````
-    bin/kafka-console-consumer.sh --bootstrap-server demo.hortonworks.com:6667 --topic meetup_rsvp_raw --from-beginning
+    bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic meetup_rsvp_raw --from-beginning
     ````

 5. Messages should now appear in the consumer window.